adrahon/vagrant-kvm/README.md

 Vagrant-kvm is a KVM/Qemu provider for single local host.
-Vagrant-kvm is simple, local host only, qemu/kvm only provider that is intend to alternate VirtualBox with KVM/Qemu in same work flow.
+Vagrant-kvm is simple, local host only, qemu/kvm only provider that is intended as an alternative to VirtualBox while keeping the same workflow.

-Vagrant-libvirt is a libvirt provider to control machines via libvirt toolkit.
+Vagrant-libvirt is a libvirt provider to control machines via the libvirt toolkit.
-Vagrant-libvirt is, in design, for local and remote hosts and multiple hypervisors, such as Xen, LXC and KVM/qemu.
+Vagrant-libvirt covers a lot more libvirt options, local and remote hosts and multiple hypervisors, such as Xen, LXC and KVM/qemu.

 In early 2014, Varant-libvirt only support kvm/qemu in local host, there is no big feature difference.

-Here is a fact:
+Here are a few difference:

 1. Travis CI and quality assurance

-Vagrant-kvm tested every pull request and repository with Travis-CI;
+Vagrant-kvm tests every pull request and repository with Travis-CI;
 https://travis-ci.org/adrahon/vagrant-kvm/
 Vagrant-libvirt does not.

 2. Copy-on-write

-Vagrant-kvm in default use qcow2 format in box and use qcow2 disk image backing with box disk.
+Vagrant-kvm by default uses the qcow2 format and qcow2 disk image backing to create a new volume from the box disk.
-This has an advantage in boot time but low performance.
+This makes creating a new vm very fast, with some performance penalties.
-You can configure to clone(copy) disk image to pool.
+You can change this through configuration to clone(copy) disk image to pool instead.
-This need more time for booting ,but get high performance.
+This will make new vm creation slower, but give you better disk performance.
-You can also configure use raw image instead of qcow2.
+You can also configure vagrant-kvm to use raw images for an additional performance gain.
-It can archive best I/O performance.

 Vagrant-libvirt use qcow2 as disk image.

 3. VNC port/password

-Vagrant-kvm is configurable how to connect VNC, which provide virtual guest desktop.
+Vagrant-kvm allows you to configure how to connect with VNC, which provides virtual guest desktop.
 Vagrant-libvirt is not.

 4. Synced folder

 Vagrant-kvm can provide synced folder with NFS only.
-We plan to provide virtfs(p9share) that user can access their files without root privilege.
+We plan to provide virtfs(p9share) to allow sharing local folders without root privilege.

 Vagrant-libvirt provide synced folder with Rsync and NFS.
 They also plan to support virtfs in future.